-Study Method: Women volunteers were selected for exposure studies, and were given controlled dosages of diagnostic ultrasound before a scheduled abortion.
+Women volunteers were selected for exposure studies, and were given controlled dosages of diagnostic ultrasound before a scheduled abortion.
 The abortive matter, such as, the brain, kidney, eye, or chorioamnion tissue, was then examined in the laboratory via biochemical analyses and/or electron microscopy.

-These causation studies are now available for examination in the Western world due to the courageous efforts of Jim West, a medical critic and researcher, whose New Bibliography reveals that the suspected hazards of ultrasound scans are now confirmed by research in modern China via approximately 50 in utero exposure studies.
+These causation studies are now available for examination in the Western world due to the courageous efforts of Jim West, a medical critic, and researcher, whose New Bibliography reveals that the suspected hazards of ultrasound scans are now confirmed by research in modern China via approximately 50 in utero exposure studies.
 These occurred during a virtual explosion of ultrasound research between 1988-2011.

-Summary of the Data
+Summary of Ultrasound Data

-For the 50 studies, a total of over 2,700 pregnant women, volunteering for abortion, were exposed to carefully controlled diagnostic ultrasound, and their abortive matter analysed by a total of over 100 scientists using sophisticated technology, such as various biochemical analyses to reveal changes in tissue, flow cytometry to analyze and sort cell populations by their properties, and electrophoresis to visualize DNA fragmentation.
+For the 50 studies, a total of over 2,700 pregnant women, volunteering for abortion, were exposed to carefully controlled diagnostic ultrasound, and their abortive matter analyzed by a total of over 100 scientists using sophisticated technology, such as various biochemical analyses to reveal changes in tissue, flow cytometry to analyze and sort cell populations by their properties, and electrophoresis to visualize DNA fragmentation.
 Electrophoresis is a procedure where direct current is passed through a gel plate that contains samples of chemical mixtures such as DNA.
 The result is a graphic spread of various DNA molecular components, which are visualized and measured.
 Electron microscopes (“EM”) were used to visualize sub-cellular damage.

-Chinese scientists have provided the evidence that at various intensities, even those considered low by Western standards, prenatal ultrasound is more than just a “risk”.
+Chinese scientists have provided evidence that at various intensities, even those considered low by Western standards, prenatal ultrasound is more than just a “risk”.
 Prenatal ultrasound might be better understood as a damaging form of medical radiation when applied at the levels of exposure not uncommonly found in clinical scenarios.

 Based on these 50 human studies, it can be persuasively argued that prenatal ultrasound is responsible for causation or initiation of the following conditions and disorders: